ananya1001/Finsearch_Endterm_TeamA1/README.md

 * Saves the final, analysis-ready data into `cleaned_nifty_options.csv`.

 ### 2. Black-Scholes Analysis (`main.ipynb`)
-This script is the core of the project.
-It uses the cleaned data to:
+This is the core of the project.
+We used the cleaned data to:
 * Calculate the theoretical option price for each contract using the Black-Scholes formula.
 * Compare the calculated price to the actual market price from the dataset.
 * Compute and display three key accuracy metrics: